Dan0sz/host-analytics-locally/readme.txt

 Whenever you run an analysis of your website on *Google Pagespeed Insights*, *Pingdom* or *GTMetrix*, it'll tell you to **leverage browser cache** when you're using Google Analytics.
 Because Google has set the cache expiry time to 2 hours.
 This plugin will get you a **higher score** on Pagespeed and Pingdom and make **your website load faster**, because the user's browser doesn't have to make a roundtrip to download the file from Google's external server.

-Just install the plugin, enter your Mesurement ID and the plugin adds the necessary Tracking Code for Google Analytics 4 to the header (or footer) of your theme, downloads and saves the gtag.js-file to your website's server and keeps it updated (automagically) using a scheduled script in wp_cron().
+Just install the plugin, enter your Measurement ID and the plugin adds the necessary Tracking Code for Google Analytics 4 to the header (or footer) of your theme, downloads and saves the gtag.js-file to your website's server and keeps it updated (automagically) using a scheduled script in wp_cron().
 Or if you'd like to use the locally hosted file with another plugin, check **Compatibility Mode** under *Advanced Settings*, Either way, CAOS is a set and forget plugin.

 For more information: [How to setup CAOS](For more information: [How to setup CAOS](https://daan.dev/docs/caos/?utm_source=wordpress&utm_medium=description&utm_campaign=caos).